c0derpwner/HTB-pwned/Jupiter.md

-I notice that there' another lateral movement with solar-flares flow which i can see logs!
+I notice that there's another lateral movement with solar-flares flow which i can see logs!

 so everytime our victim connect with  jupiter notebook which is a open source framework for interactive computing across all programming languages.